Paul Frankl: Transitions to the United States, 1934-1947

 Frankl traveled to the United States in 1938, where he sought work and refuge from Nazi power.
 Although he was fluent in seven languages, English was not his strength.
 In spite of this, Frankl taught for a short time at a volunteer seminar that Julius S. Held organized.
-After six months, Frankl's visa expired and he became desperately ill.
-In order to apply for US citizenship, he sailed to Cuba – so as to step on "foreign" soil – and reentered the United States as an immigrant.
+After six months, Frankl's visa expired and he became ill.
+In order to apply for US citizenship, he sailed to Cuba – to step on "foreign" soil – and reentered the United States as an immigrant.
 In 1939, with the assistance of Max Wertheimer, Paul Oskar Kristeller, and Erwin Panofsky, Frankl received a position as art historian at the Institute of Advanced Study at Princeton University.
 The Institute was under the direction of Frank Aydelotte at that time.
 In 1949, Frankl received a tenure appointment, which he held until his death.

 Four days after Kristallnacht, Frankl's wife, Elsa, and daughter, Susanne, fled to Denmark from Munich.
-Because Elsa's son, Wolfgang, was in England, six months after entering Denmark, Elsa was allowed to enter England as well.
+Elsa's son, Wolfgang, was in England at the time.
+Six months after entering Denmark, Elsa was allowed to enter England as well.
 Upon coming to England, she was interned as an "enemy alien" on the Isle of Man.

 Wolfgang had left Germany in 1933 to live in Rome, but the increased Fascist threat prompted him to seek safety in England.
 When Wolfgang first came to England, he was interned as an "enemy alien".
 However, since Wolfgang was an architect, he was allowed to live in an apartment with the caveat that if he wandered more than 5 miles from the apartment, he had to inform the authorities.
 He helped to design buildings during the rebuilding of London after the Blitz.

-Susanne escaped to Sweden with the Danish boat-saving rescue venture (Rescue of the Danish Jews) after the Nazis started their attempt at rounding up the Jews.
+Susanne escaped to Sweden with the Danish boat-saving rescue venture – Rescue of the Danish Jews – after the Nazis started their attempt at rounding up the Jews.

 Another daughter, Johanna, survived the war in Berlin with protected status with her non-Jewish husband.

-Frankl’s youngest daughter, Regula, followed soon after Frankl to the US.
+Frankl's youngest daughter, Regula, followed soon after Frankl to the US.
 Since she was still a minor, she was allowed to stay in the US without renewing her visa.
 She went to Radcliffe under a special program for German refugees.

 As a personal response to the plight of the Jewish people and his family, Frankl joined a committee at Princeton that sought to hypothesize a world government system that would ensure that racial genocide could never happen again.
 Among the committee's members numbered Albert Einstein.
 During this period, Frankl wrote a book called Welt Regierung (1948), his own thoughts on a system of world government.